 The following are the core elements of Chicago Citation formatting.

 - Page numbers

-All the editions of The Chicago Manual of Style either 16th or 8th edition require a bibliography at the end of the paper.
+All the editions of The Chicago Manual of Style, either the 16th or 8th edition, require a bibliography at the end of the paper.
 Even though complete bibliographic information is mentioned in the footnotes or endnotes.

 Citing A Book in Chicago Style